cgranados16/url-shortener/README.md

 ### How to generate short code

 The heavy part of this project was to choose a good algorithm to generate the short codes.
-I based my decision on [this blog](https://medium.com/@adhasmana/system-design-create-a-url-shortening-service-part-2-design-the-write-api-6197c1e0aa1c) by [Abhinav Dhasmana](https://medium.com/@adhasmana).
+The algorithm was inspired in [this blog](https://medium.com/@adhasmana/system-design-create-a-url-shortening-service-part-2-design-the-write-api-6197c1e0aa1c) by [Abhinav Dhasmana](https://medium.com/@adhasmana).

 Our codes are 6 characters long.
 Let's say we have the following characters to generate our short codes: